 If you don’t have a human resources department, compiling this list of forms that must be stored properly after both you and your new employee complete them can seem daunting.
 Don’t worry—Homebase is here to help make your job easier by sending your new hire paperwork for you.

 When your employee receives the new hire packet, they’ll be able to e-sign the documents that need to be completed.
 You won’t need to waste time in the back of the business completing paperwork when they start on their first day, you’ll instead be able to get started showing them around your business.

 Not only will Homebase send your new hire the paperwork they need to sign before starting work, but we will also store the documents properly to help you stay compliant.
-Furthermore, if anyone needs to access them, they can do so easily.
+And if anyone needs to access them, they can do so easily.

 What else should I include in my new packet?

 Don’t forget to include an employee welcome letter giving them a few more details about your company’s culture and other information like your dress code.
 Are your employees required to wear uniforms on a daily basis?
 Do you require a business casual environment in the workplace?